mattreduce/oblique-fortunes/README.md

 # Oblique Fortunes

-Receive inspriration from Eno all day, whilst in the stark environs of the command line!
+Receive inspiration from Eno all day, whilst in the stark environs of the command line!

 ## Say what?